20 Incredible Things to do on Hvar Island, Croatia’s Island Paradise

 We spent hours in the outrageously clear waters enjoying ourselves, and for the most part, had the beach to ourselves.

-Zaraće is located around 30 minutes drive from Hvar Town, off the main road to Stari Grad.
+Zaraće is located around 30 30-minute drive from Hvar Town, off the main road to Stari Grad.

 DUBOVICA BEACH